 How to setup Flic Smart Button and trigger a Microsoft Flow

-Trigger your Microsoft Flows by pressing a physical button, known as a Flic Button or Flic Smart Button provide by Shortcut Labs is quite a simple task.
-I was impressed by how easy and fast it was to set up and put it working, it was literally 5 minutes!
+Triggering your Microsoft Flows by pressing a physical button, known as a Flic Button or Flic Smart Button from Shortcut Labs, is quite simple.
+I was impressed by how easy and fast it was to set up and get it working; it was literally 5 minutes!

 Flic Smart Button

-• And downloaded Flic’s Android or iOS mobile app, that you will need to use it to pair one or more Flic Buttons.
+• And downloaded Flic’s Android or iOS mobile app, which you will need to use to pair one or more Flic Buttons.

 Flic Smart Button Mobile App Android

-• Open the Flic mobile app from your mobile phone, sign in with your credentials using Facebook, or by creating your Flic Account;
+• Open the Flic mobile app from your mobile phone, sign in with your credentials using Facebook, or create your Flic Account.

 Flic Smart Button Mobile App Phone tab